asidosaputra/PyVES/README.md

-## PyVES v0.0.1 : Python library for Vertical Electrical Soundin(VES)
+## PyVES v0.0.1 : Python library for Vertical Electrical Sounding(VES) modelling

+Vertical Electrical Sounding (VES) is by far the most used method for geoelectric surveying, because it is one of the cheapest geophysical method and it gives very good results in many area of interest.The principle of this method is to insert a electric current, of known intensity, through the ground with the help of two electrodes (power electrodes – AB) and measuring the electric potential difference with another two electrodes (measuring electrodes – MN).
+The investigation depth is proportional with the distance between the power electrodes.